 There’s nothing worse than writer’s block, and it’s even worse when you don’t even know what you’re going to write about!
 Add an impending deadline in to the mix and you’ve got a recipe for bad times.
 One way to help combat this is to decide on your business blog topics in advance, so you have a list of topics to choose from each time.
 Planning your content in advance and even attributing a deadline date for each topic can help with routine and flow; if you know what topics are coming up in your schedule, you can research and prepare well in time for writing your next post.
 Additionally, putting your upcoming posts on a content calendar helps you schedule your posts around seasonal trends, annual leave and national holidays.

 Commit to regular blogging.

-This is the one thing that a lot of small businesses struggle with, and I can totally empathise.
-If you’re starting out on a blogging and content marketing journey, you need to commit to a set frequency.
+This is the one thing that a lot of small businesses struggle with for their blog, and I can totally empathise.
+If you’re starting out on a content marketing journey, you need to commit to a set frequency.
 It’s important to define a few parameters first rather than plucking a frequency out of the air:

 - How long does it take you/a team member to create a single blog post?

 - How much work is involved in uploading a finished blog post and promoting it (e.g., on social media)?

 - How frequently can that person take that blogging time out of their other duties that doesn’t damage the quality of their work elsewhere or their morale?

 - How frequently do others in your field (including your most direct competitors) post new blog content?